joshpeterson/summa/book/first_part_of_the_second_part/treatise_on_habits_in_particular_good_habits,_i.e._virtues/of_the_causes_of_sin,_in_general/prologue.md

 (2) Whether it has an internal cause?
 (3) Whether it has an external cause?
 (4) Whether one sin is the cause of another?

+* Whether Sin Has A Cause?
+* Whether Sin Has An Internal Cause?
+* Whether Sin Has An External Cause?
+* Whether One Sin Is A Cause Of Another?